rabbibotton/clog/FUTURE.md

 - Training and documentation tool

-- Event queuing option to avoid event race conditions
+- Event queuing option to easily avoid event race conditions when desired

 - Implement using long polling to optimize CLOG sites for use with search engines.
 If not long polling at least initial output sent by